oracle/truffleruby/doc/user/reporting-performance-problems.md

 ## How to check for basic performance problems

-If you are examining the performance of TruffleRuby, we would recommend that you always run with the `--vm.Dgraal.TraceTruffleCompilation=true` flag.
+If you are examining the performance of TruffleRuby, we would recommend that you always run with the `--engine.TraceCompilation=true` flag.
 If you see compilation failures or repeated compilation of the same methods, this is an indicator that something is not working as intended and you may need to examine why, or ask us to help you do so.
 If you don't run with this flag Truffle will